-- f.
-Participation by the Parties: Neither the Reporting Party or Responding Party is required to participate in the Formal Investigation.
-However, the investigation may proceed and a finding of responsibility and imposition of sanctions may occur without the participation of the Reporting Party and/or the Responding Party. - g.
-Acceptance of Responsibility: The Responding Party may accept responsibility for the Prohibited Conduct.
+- e.
+Presumption of Non-Responsibility and Participation by the Parties: The investigation is a neutral fact-finding process.
+The Respondent is presumed to be not responsible.
+This presumption may be overcome only where it is concluded during the investigation that there is sufficient evidence, by a preponderance of the evidence, to support a finding that the Respondent violated the policy.
+Neither the Complainant nor Respondent is required to participate in the investigation and no adverse inferences may be drawn from a decision by either party not to participate.
+However, the investigation may proceed and a finding of responsibility and imposition of sanctions may occur without the participation of the Complainant and/or the Respondent. - f.
+Acceptance of Responsibility: The Respondent may accept responsibility for the Prohibited Conduct.